-Verbs starting with "Ex" make for awesome words, and there is such a huge amount it beggars belief.
-We picked 50 of our favorites, noted down their meanings, and made an awesome list so you can improve and expand your verb usage.
-It's probably a bit much to take in one go, so why not learn two a day and add them to your grammar armory slowly.
-Watch out for part 2, which will include another list of exciting "Ex" verbs...oops that was another.
+Verbs starting with "ex" make for awesome words, and there are so many that it beggars belief.
+We picked 50 of our favorites, noted their meanings, and created an awesome list so you can improve and expand your verb usage.
+It's probably a bit much to take in at one sitting, so why not learn two a day and add them to your vocabulary arsenal slowly?
+Watch out for Part 2, which will include another list of exciting "ex" verbs.
+Oops, that was another one.

 - Excite: to arouse or stimulate